angarsky/diveintopython/learn/date&time/date.md

 time.sleep(seconds)
 ```

-where `seconds` is the number of seconds for which the thread should be suspended.
+Where `seconds` is the number of seconds for which the thread should be suspended.

 Using `time.sleep()` function will help you to pause execution of the programm for the defined period of time.